BlueVertigo/indigoskyline/README.md

 THE SPACE PIRATE
 =

-Greeting!
+Greetings!
 This is the development stuff for the Space Pirate.
 Spoilers await within!